quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.1.4 =
+Thanks for using Quentn Plugin!
+Please update the plugin to fix elementor integration for WordPress version 5.6.

 = 1.1.3 =
 Thanks for using Quentn Plugin!
 Please update the plugin to fix issue with load elementor PRO forms integration file.